Localization and flexibilization in symplectic geometry: Liouville geometry background

+\begin{remark} In fact, we show in Section~12 of~\cite{LAST_categories} that one may localize $\lioustr^{\dd}$ with respect to other natural classes of symplectic equivalences such as (i) strict trivial inclusions, (ii) strict sectorial equivalences, (iii) strict bordered deformation equivalences, and (iv) movie inclusions, and the resulting $\infty$-categories are all equivalent. \end{remark}

 \begin{remark} A priori, it is unclear what geometric information this $\infty$-categorically formal process creates.
-We show in~\cite{LAST_categories} that in fact, the $\infty$-category $\lioustab$ recovers the stabilized mapping {\em spaces} (not just sets) of compactly supported deformation embedding.
+We show in~\cite{LAST_categories} that in fact, the $\infty$-category $\lioustab$ recovers, up to homotopy equivalence, the stabilized mapping {\em spaces} (not just sets) of compactly supported deformation embedding.
 We do not need this powerful result in the present work, but we illustrate some of the geometric utility in Proposition~\ref{prop: convert_homotopy_equivalence} below. \end{remark}

+\begin{example}[Cotangent bundles of disks and cubes] For every $k \geq 2$, there are two a priori different objects $T^*[0,1]^k$ (which is identified with $T^*D^0$ in $\lioustr^{\dd}$) and $T^*D^k$.
+As smooth manifolds, the former has corners, while the latter does not.

+However, there are smooth embeddings $[0,1]^k \to D^k$ and $D^k \to [0,1]^k$ whose compositions are smoothly isotopic to the identity.
+Results of~\cite{LAST_categories} show that, therefore, $T^*[0,1]^k$ and $T^*D^k$ are equivalent objects in $\lioustab$, even though they are not isomorphic objects in $\lioustr$.
+Notice also that the (strict) proper embeddings $T^*[0,1]^k \to T^*D^k$ are sectorial equivalences, but not trivial inclusions in the sense of~\cite[Section~2.4]{ganatra_covariantly_functorial}. \end{example}

 \begin{remark} One of the main results of~\cite{LAST_categories} is that $\lioustab$ admits a symmetric monoidal structure whose action on objects is given by direct product of (stabilized) sectors.
-More precisely, given two objects $X$ and $X'$---i.e., pairs $(X,k)$ and $(X',2k')$ with $\dim X - 2k = \dim X' - 2k' = 0$ (Notation~\ref{notation.
-X is X stabilized})---their monoidal product is given by $X \times X'$.
-Note in particualr that the symmetric monoidal unit is the point $T^*D^0$.
+More precisely, given two objects $X$ and $X'$ -- {ie }pairs $(X,k)$ and $(X',k')$ with $\dim X - 2k = \dim X' - 2k' = 0$ (Notation~\ref{notation.
+X is X stabilized}) -- their monoidal product is given by $X \times X'$.
+Note in particular that the symmetric monoidal unit is the point $T^*D^0$ (and hence $T^*[0,1]^k$ for $k \geq 0$).

-This is far from formal, and is a consequence of the fact that, after localizing with respect to sectorial equivalences, the orientation-preserving permutations of $T^*[0,1]^k$ are homotopic to the identity.
-This homotopy is one of the non-trivial ways in which the categorically formal process of localization detects geometrically meaningful phenomena. \end{remark}
+This is not formal, and is a consequence of the fact that, after localizing with respect to sectorial equivalences, the orientation-preserving permutations of $T^*[0,1]^k$ are homotopic to the identity.
+The existence of such homotopies is one of the non-trivial ways in which the categorically formal process of localization detects geometrically meaningful phenomena. \end{remark}

-\begin{remark}[Cotangent bundles of disks and cubes] There are two a priori different objects $T^*[0,1]^k$ (which is identified with $T^*D^0$ in $\lioustr^{\dd}$) and $T^*D^k$.
-As smooth manifolds, the former has corners, while the latter does not.